carlosdiaz77/Challange4_school_discrict_analysis/README.md

 ### How does replacing the ninth-grade scores affect the following:

 Math and reading scores by grade
+Only the 9th grades data changed
 - <img src = "Resources/grades_summary.png" width= "400" >

 Scores by school spending
+Only the $630-644 group was affected by the change in data
 - <img src = "Resources/spending_ranges.png" width= "400" >

 Scores by school size
+The medium school size group was affected.

 - <img src = "Resources/school_size.png" width= "400" >

 Scores by school type
+The Charters type was impacted

 - <img src = "Resources/school_type.png" width= "400" >